Get insider access

 Yes

 Though it's advertised to last over 20 hours off a single charge, this speaker lasted a little more than seven hours in our tests.
 It's still enough for most listening sessions, and your real-world experience may vary a bit depending on your usage habits, like the volume level.
 Plus, the speaker shuts off after twenty minutes without an audio connection, which helps to conserve the battery.
 The manufacturer advertises a quick-charge feature to give you two hours of playtime from twenty minutes of charging time.
-Marshall contacted us directly to inform us that the device charges faster with a supported 20v change and cable.
+Marshall contacted us directly to inform us that the device charges faster with a supported 20v charger and cable.
 It's true, as our tests confirmed that the speaker charges in 2.2 hours with this setup.
 However, the charging cable that comes with the speaker doesn't support 20v charging, so if you use that, expect a charge time of around 3.7 hours instead.
+If you want a speaker from the same manufacturer with a longer battery life, check out the Marshall Tufton, which lasts 17 and a half hours on a single charge.

 0